Braves vs. Mets Player Props Betting Odds

 Lindor Stats

-- Francisco Lindor has put up 105 hits with 25 doubles, two triples, 22 home runs and 50 walks.
-He has driven in 69 runs with 17 stolen bases.
+- Francisco Lindor has 105 hits with 25 doubles, two triples, 22 home runs and 50 walks.
+He has driven in 69 runs with 18 stolen bases.

 Lindor Recent Games